 - The gateway sends the query to the data source for execution.

-- The results are sent from the data source, back to the gateway, and then onto the cloud service.
+- The results are sent from the data source, back to the gateway, and then onto the cloud service and your server.

 Windows Service account